Services you can get in contact with for support:

 We do this with a UK wide network of quality assured independent partners and through the provision of grants to help carers get the extra help they need to live their own lives.

 Rethink Mental Illness was established by carers over 40 years ago and carers continue to play a key role at every level within our organisation.
 Supporting carers and giving them and those they care for a voice in every aspect of mental health provision is a key aim for us.
+Rethink provides a range of services nationally for carers and those they care for.
+Its website provides a lot of information and advice on every aspect of being a carer.
+Its advice line on 0300 5000 927 is open Mondays to Fridays from 9.30am – 1.00pm.
+For more information about what Rethink offer, please click here.

 We provide services in the heart of local communities, in the comfort of people’s own homes, and specialist care and support services.
 Our professional, caring employees and volunteers deliver our services with dignity, respect and compassion, focusing on outcomes that help the people we support have the freedom to enjoy an everyday life.